 Ms Deb Langridge

-Head, Consumer and Community Health Research Network (CCHRN)
+Head, Consumer and Community Involvement Program (CCI Program)

-Ms Deb Langridge is the Head of the WA Consumer and Community Health Research Network and is responsible for implementing a state-wide involvement program across WAHTN partner organisations.
+Ms Deb Langridge is the Head of the CCI Program and is responsible for implementing a state-wide consumer and community involvement program across WAHTN partner organisations.

 Ms Lauren White